Are Fermented Foods Good Or Bad For You? Find Out NOW

 You need to stop blaming the food and start blaming your weak digestive system.

+This is where understanding the role of fermented food and gut health becomes essential.
 It does not end there.
 You must take corrective measures and make lifestyle changes to strengthen your gut.

 What is fermentation?

 Fermentation is an ancient food preservation technique.
 It is a natural process where naturally occurring bacteria convert carbs (like starch and sugar) into alcohol or acids.
 These act as natural preservatives and help increase the shelf life of food.
 This bacterial process also gives the fermented preparations their distinct acidic flavor.
+Understanding the science behind fermentation helps clarify whether fermented food is good or bad for your system — often, it’s your internal state that makes the difference.

 What are the benefits of fermented foods?